 The difference between a television and an organism is that the former is the product of intentional design and the latter isn’t.
 I suspect that future models of my television will address this glitch because the design team will fix it.
 Design glitches in organisms can be fixed, too, but it takes a lot longer because you’d have to wait thousands of years for the rare appearance of a mutation that solves the problem, followed by selection to fix the new version in the population.
 For this reason, every organism harbors thousands of glitches waiting to be fixed.
 Many never will be.

 In the rest of the article, Laufmann attempts to explain the “real” explanations for why we see apparent design flaws in organisms such as human beings.
 He gives five ways that biologists can go wrong in how they view design in living things.
-Each has their own errors embedded in them, as I’ll explain, but all five of these are essentially straw man arguments in which Laufmann completely mischaracterizes what biologists actually say and believe and then attacks the ludicrous claims that he’s attributed to us.
-This is where just a little education in biology might have helped him, but it’s also an example of the deceptive way in which “Evolution News” misrepresents the scientific study of life.
+Each has their own errors embedded in them, as I’ll explain, but all five of these are essentially straw man arguments in which Laufmann mischaracterizes what biologists actually say and believe and then attacks the claims that he’s attributed to us.

 First, Laufmann says that many times what we see as a glitch is simply us “failing to understand the design.”
 That’s certainly possible in some cases, but I’d love to hear what he thinks we are misunderstanding about some of the examples I describe in my book.

 Speaking of our DNA, our genomes are also littered with parasitic self-replicating pieces of DNA as well as the leftover carcasses of past viral infections.
 When these jump around the genome, they can come crashing through important genes like a bull in a china shop.
 I’d love to hear what Laufmann says about these genetic elements.
-(But he will have to learn some molecular biology first.
-He can start by listening to this podcast on junk DNA.)
+(If you’re interested, check out my podcast on junk DNA.)

 Thirdly, Laufmann argues that many instances of poor design are simply the body degrading over time in the natural process of aging.
 We can leave aside the question of why we were designed to fall apart over time (which, btw, we understand reasonably well both from a mechanistic and evolutionary point of view).
 In my book, I deliberately exclude design flaws that are reasonably attributed to aging, except as tangential points here and there.